c00rni/c00rni.github.io/_posts/2020-09-30-HackTheBox-Cache-Walkthrough.md

 ### Information Gathering

 The html login form code doesn't indicate any URL to process the data.
 That can only mean two things.
-First, the login page might just be a decoy or client script is excute to handle the login process.
+First, the login page might just be a decoy or client's scripts are execute to handle the login process.
 I searched for javascript files and found ash login credentials.

 ![login_creds.png](https://raw.githubusercontent.com/c00rni/c00rni.github.io/master/_posts/_resources/ceaca8faecc849c598ebf2efbbf4efe8.png)

-The author wrote:
+The author wrote this on the contact page:

 *ASH is a Security Researcher (Threat Research Labs), Security Engineer.
 Hacker, Penetration Tester and Security blogger.
 He is Editor-in-Chief, Author & Creator of Cache.
 Check out his other projects like Cache: HMS(Hospital Management System)*

-The index page hinted us Ash used the domain name `cache.htb` for his website and might have some other project host under the same top-level domain (htb).
+The index page hinted us Ash used the domain name `cache.htb` for his website and might have some other project (**HMS(Hospital Management System)**) host under the same top-level domain (htb).

-Add the domain names `hms.htb` to the system hosts file (`/etc/hosts`) to access HMS(Hospital Management System) project.
+I added the domain names `hms.htb` to the system hosts file (`/etc/hosts`) to access HMS project.